dskiptests/rtlog-util/README.md

 ##Change log

- * 2017-03-16: **`version 0.1.1`** Added options to get error logs from RTLog Util.
+ * **2017-03-16** `version 0.1.1` Added options to get error logs from RTLog Util.
 In desktop version, you can access the error logs with the button _Error log_.